jracelis-hub/my-learning-notes/git_notes/README.md

 * To delete a branch `git branch -d **name**`
 * To merge a branch `git merge -m "**Description**" branch_name`

+Must be on main branch to preform the merging.

 #### ***Hosting Git to Github***

 to create a new repository on the command line